-4.10 Transport for Wales will be treated as a trusted delivery partner and the conduct of business between the Welsh Government and Transport for Wales will take due account of our role and functions and our plans as the primary delivery body for the Welsh Government's transport policy.
+4.10 Transport for Wales will be treated as a trusted delivery partner and the conduct of business between the Welsh Government and Transport for Wales will take due account of the Company's role and functions and its plans as the primary delivery body for the Welsh Government's transport policy.
 Transport for Wales will be encouraged to contribute to the workings and the management of the Welsh Government's sponsor and client teams.
+The following principles will govern relations between the Welsh Government and Transport for Wales.